getodk/docs/getting-started.rst

 - **ODK Form Uploader** uploads blank forms and their media files to ODK Aggregate.
 - **ODK Briefcase** packages and transfers data between instances of Collect and Aggregate.

-ODK also maintains several specifications and tools that support these applications.
+ODK also maintains libraries and specifications that support these applications.

+- **ODK XForm** is a subset of the W3 XForm specification, for use in the ODK ecosystem.
+- **ODK JavaRosa** is a Java library that renders forms complying with the ODK XForm specification.

 For a complete list of our projects, check out `Open Data Kit on Github <https://github.com/opendatakit>`_.

 .. _using-odk:
 Using ODK